CWS: 2nd Quarter 2025 Portfolio Review

 In a first for the ETF industry, the portfolio strategist of CWS has “skin in the game.”
 The strategist’s compensation is directly tied to portfolio’s performance.
 Using the trailing 12-month returns of CWS vs. its S&P 500 Index benchmark, stronger outperformance is rewarded with a larger management fee while weaker underperformance is penalized with a smaller management fee.

-After the Fund’s December performance, the CWS fulcrum fee will be 0.65% in January 2025.
+After the Fund’s June performance, the CWS fulcrum fee will be 0.67% in July 2025.

 Past Commentary